Fall Activities For Preschoolers To Teach Emotions: Leaf Faces

 Invite your little one and introduce the activity.
 Start by drawing faces on leaves, one by one.

-After each face is done ask him how does that leaf feel.
+After each face is done ask him how that leaf feels.
 Start with simple ones.

-After you went through all emotions give washable marker to your child and ask him to draw the emotion he wants.
+After you have gone through all emotions give a washable marker to your child and ask him to draw the emotion he wants.
 You can think of one emotion together, pick leaves for both of you and draw together.
-That way she can compare and copy yours it if she needs help.
+That way she can compare and copy yours if she needs help.

-Holding marker and making shapes is great for developing fine motor skills and hand-eye coordination.
+Holding markers and making shapes is great for developing fine motor skills and hand-eye coordination.

-After you are done and all your leaves have their emotion faces you can play a little game.
+After you are done and all your leaves have their emotional faces you can play a little game.

 Pick one emotion and ask your child to find a matching leaf.
 For example: “Can you find a leaf that feels happy? ” or “Can you find a leaf that feels sad? ”